Trading Taxes in the UK

 2. Self-Employed

-The second category taxes trading activity in the same way a normal self-employed individual undergoing business activity is taxed.
+The second category taxes trading activity in the same way as a normal self-employed individual undergoing business activity is taxed.

 3. Private Investor